ampproject/amphtml/ads/xlift.md

 ## Configuration

-For configuration details and to generate your tags, please contact https://www.x-lift.jp/#contact
+For configuration details and to generate your tags, please contact https://www.x-lift.jp/#contact.

-Supported parameters:
+#### Required parameters

-- data-mediaid: For loading javascripts each media.
-This parameter is required.
+- `data-mediaid`: For loading JavaScript for each media.